ENVIROMENT STABILITY

 • Hazelmere Dam.

-The following sites have been incorporated into the scope of Msinsi for implementing catchment management interventions associated with alien invasive plant eradication:
+The following sites have been incoporated into the scope of Msinsi for

 • Nungwane Dam;